 Wisefund is a newly founded P2P lending platform that offers investors the opportunity to invest in high-yielding business loans from all over Europe.
 On average, investors earn 18% interest per year.
 Wisefund was only launched in 2019; however, since then, it managed to attract more than 2,100 investors.
-Should you consider investing on Wisefund?
-Find out in our Wisefund review.
+Wisefund has lost the trust of investors as it failed to honor the buyback guarantee.